dabraham876/CS410CourseProject/README.md

 (a) Ensure you have the right python libraries:
          pip install flask spacy numpy openai

+(b) Go to the ‘Server’ folder

-(b) Run the python Server:
+(c) Run the python Server:
          python Server/textAnalyticsServer.py

-(c) The server will prompt you to enter the openAI private key (note - it usually asks for this twice)
+(d) The server will prompt you to enter the openAI private key (note - it usually asks for this twice)
 		Cut and paste the key from the first page of the pdf "CS410 Project Final Report.pdf"

-(c) Note the Server localhost address and port (should be 127.0.0.1:5000)
+(e) Note the Server localhost address and port (should be 127.0.0.1:5000)

 **Step 2: Load the extender into Chrome:**
-(1) Open Chrome Browser
+(a) Open Chrome Browser

-(2) Enter chrome://extensions/ in the address bar
+(b) Enter chrome://extensions/ in the address bar

-(3) Toggle 'Developer Mode' to ON at the top right of the page
+(c) Toggle 'Developer Mode' to ON at the top right of the page

-(4) Click 'Load Unpacked'
+(d) Click 'Load Unpacked'

-(5) Navigate to the directory containing the project
+(e) Navigate to the directory containing the project and select the ‘ChromeExtension’ folder

-(6) Browse to any webpage and toggle the side panel to the right of the plugin
+(f) Browse to any webpage and toggle the side panel to the right of the plugin

-**Select "Intelligent Browser Plugin" from the drop down box at the top of the side panel to load the extension **
+**Select "Intelligent Browser Plugin" from the drop down box at the top of the side panel to load the extension**

+Once the extension has been loaded and the server is running, simply browse to any non-Chrome website (with a http address) and click the ‘Get Page Summary Now’ button

+The tool may take a few seconds for the server to run the analytics script, but will return with results (worst case within 10 seconds).